The Care Quality Commission is seeking its next leader as it rolls out new regulatory frameworks.

 Dr Arun Chopra has since been acting as interim chief executive.

-The deadline for applications is May 15th.
+The deadline for applications for the CEO post is May 15th.